 With the advent of LED technology, heat is no longer an issue.
 However, many operating rooms in Canada still use halogen OR lights.

 If you are still using halogen lights, now is the time to really consider changing them out.
-With halogen technology becoming obsolete, rising hydro costs everywhere, it’s a situation of the sooner, the better.
+With halogen technology becoming obsolete, and rising hydro costs everywhere, it’s a situation of the sooner, the better.

 Halogen lights not only can be detrimental to the surgical staff, but they also present a dangerous environment where there is a risk of getting burned if coming into contact.